rackerlabs/docs-developer-blog/_posts/2019-01-11-reminders-for-applying-oracle-cpu-patches.md

 a) Use the `Skipsyncerror` option in the ADOP prepare phase to ignore errors and warnings as a workaround for synchronization errors and failures, which might happen if the patch application failed in a previous patching cycle.
-The default value is “NO”
+The default value is **NO**.

    **syntax:** `adop phase=prepare skipsyncerror=yes`

-b) Use the sync\_mode option to specify the method to use to sync the patch file system with a run file system.
+b) Use the `sync_mode` option to specify the method to use to sync the patch file system with a run file system.

    **syntax:** `adop phase=prepare sync_mode=(delta|patch)`

-   *sync\_mode patch* – reapplies patches which were already applied to run file system (default mode).
+   `sync_mode patch` – Reapplies patches which were already applied to run file system (default mode).
-   *sync\_mode delta* – copies all customizations and file changes.
+   `sync_mode delta` – Copies all customizations and file changes.
 This mode uses the synchronization command from the file **delta\_sync\_drv.txt** and is a new feature from `AD-TXK delta 8`.

-### ADOP phase=fs_clone command
+### ADOP fs_clone command

  The `fs_clone` command recreates or reclones the entire patch file system including setting all configurations and customizations on the patch file system the same as the run file system.
-This is as resource-intensive as if you took a full backup of run file system and then created a patch file system.
+This is as resource intensive as if you took a full backup of the run file system and then created a patch file system.

 `fs_clone` has the following useful commands:

-- `adop phase=fs_clone force=yes ` - restarts a failed clone from beginning
+- `adop phase=fs_clone force=yes ` - Restarts a failed clone from beginning
    (default=NO).

-- `adop phase=fs_clone s_fs_backup_count=1` - sets the number of backups of the
+- `adop phase=fs_clone s_fs_backup_count=1` - Sets the number of backups of the
-   patch file system to be preserved before it can be recreated from run file system (dafult=0 no backups are taken).
+   patch file system to be preserved before it can be recreated from the run file system (default=0 no backups are taken).

 ### Key takeaways